Charles Dickens - Great Expectations

 General Thoughts

 Joe is one of the loveliest characters that I have ever come across in a book.
-He’s so sweet, kind patient and forgiving.
+He’s so sweet, kind, patient, and forgiving.
 Yet Pip did him so wrong!
 It was frustrating to read about Pip’s treatment of him when Joe had been nothing but good to Pip.
 But Dickens used Pip’s downfall to show just how loyal and good Joe was, which only made me like him that much more

-I really liked Pip’s relationship with Wemmick.
+Similarly, I really liked Pip’s relationship with Wemmick.
 Had it not been for him, Pip would have been far less likeable as Wemmick was able to bring out the good nature in him.
 As the story develops, so does their friendship and you can tell that they have a deep care for one another.
 Pip was often surrounded by people who were too good for him but I’m glad he did one good thing with his newfound wealth for his friend, Herbert (who was also too good for him)

 Pumblechook was so incredibly annoying.
 Such a pretentious man who needed to mind his own business.
 Thankfully his appearances throughout the book were few and far between but just the mere mention of him was exasperating.
 I don’t know how Pip resisted the urge to high-five his face